yiisoft/cache/README.md

 TagDependency::invalidate($cache, 'item_42');
 ```

+Other dependencies:

+- `Yiisoft\Cache\Dependency\CallbackDependency` - invalidates the cache when callback result changes.
-There is `Yiisoft\Cache\Dependency\FileDependency` that invalidates cache based on file modification time
+- `Yiisoft\Cache\Dependency\FileDependency` - invalidates the cache based on file modification time.
-and `Yiisoft\Cache\Dependency\CallbackDependency` that invalidates cache when callback result changes.
+- `Yiisoft\Cache\Dependency\ValueDependency` - invalidates the cache when specified value changes.

-In order to implement your own dependency extend from `Yiisoft\Cache\Dependency\Dependency`.

 You may combine multiple dependencies using `Yiisoft\Cache\Dependency\AnyDependency`
 or `Yiisoft\Cache\Dependency\AllDependencies`.

+In order to implement your own dependency extend from `Yiisoft\Cache\Dependency\Dependency`.

 ### Cache stampede prevention